DAY 40: TEHACHAPI/HIGHWAY 58 (566.4) TO GOLDEN OAKS SPRING (583.3)

 16.9 miles (night hiked)

-Slow morning waiting for heat to go away.
+Slow morning in town waiting for heat to go away.
 Had lunch at the Shed- a great Southern comfort food joint, probably the best meal I’ve had on trail so far.
-Caught a ride to trail from trail angel Kirk, hope to see him later on JMT.
-He gave us a ride to Highway 58, started hiking around 7 pm at the place Cheryl strayed started.
+Caught a ride to trail from trail angel Kirk, hope to see him later on the JMT.
+He gave us a ride to Highway 58, we started hiking around 7 pm at the place Cheryl Strayed of PCT fame started.
 (I think).
 Still surprisingly hot late in the evening but not unbearably so.

 Beautiful Joshua trees coming up out of canyon in the dusk.
 The headlights from the highway looked really cool as they slowly got smaller.
 A long uphill, but feeling well rested from our double zero so moved quick.
 At the top of the hill, met up with Joe for a snack break but there were ants everywhere, and they were biting, so I pushed on.
 Him and Sara ended up staying there the night but I wouldn’t figure that out until later.